Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 A [=media segment=] contains the media samples that exactly match the time span on the [=sample timeline=] assigned to the [=media segment=] by a [=segment reference=] ([[!DASH]] 7.2.1 and [[!DASH-CMAF]]), except when using [=simple addressing=] in which case a certain amount of inaccuracy may be present as defined in [[#addressing-simple-inaccuracy]].

 Advisement: All timing-related clauses in this document refer to the nominal timing described in the [=MPD=] unless otherwise noted.
+DASH clients are expected to operate with nominal times in playback logic, even if the real values differ due to permitted amounts of inaccuracy.

 The <dfn>segment start point</dfn> is the point on the [=MPD timeline=] where the [=media segment=] starts according to the [=segment reference=] obtained from the [=MPD=].
 The <dfn>segment end point</dfn> is the [=segment start point=] plus the [=media segment=] duration defined by the [=segment reference=].